BravoHoseok/IONIQ-HEV-EV/README.md

 <strong>Fig.1) the design pattern of slide(wheel touch sensors</strong>
 <p>

 **Fig.1)** shows the pattern of slide (wheel) touch sensor.
-When implementing 'Tap' gesture function by utilizing the slider touch sensor, the sensitivity sum of each sensor segment will be used to detect finger's touch state.
-In order to implement 'Tap' gesture function, the entire slider touch sensor should have a property of constant sensitivity regardless of the position of 'Tap' gesture on the slider touch sensor like **Fig.2)**.
-If the slider touch sensor does not show this property, a user definitely will feel the irregular sensitivity in the slider touch system.
+When implementing 'Tap' gesture function by utilizing the slider touch sensor, the sensitivity sum of each sensor segment will be used to detect finger's touch state (touched or non-touched).
+In order to implement 'Tap' gesture function, the entire slider touch sensor should have the constant sensitivity regardless of the position of 'Tap' gesture on the slider touch sensor like **Fig.2)**.
+If the slider touch sensor does not show this consistency, a user definitely will feel the irregular sensitivity in the touch system.

 <p align="center">
 <img src="./Img/AEPE_Delta1.jpg"><br>